-We are accredited by the Association of Independent Maryland Schools (AIMS) and fully licensed by the Maryland State Department of Education.
+We are accredited by the Association of Independent Maryland & DC Schools (AIMS) and fully licensed by the Maryland State Department of Education (MSDE).
 We are a full member of the Association of Waldorf Schools of North America (AWSNA) and of Waldorf Early Childhood Association of North America (WECAN).

 The Waldorf Approach

 The word “Waldorf” is used to refer to an educational method developed by Austrian philosopher Rudolf Steiner in 1919.
 He viewed no single capacity as more important than another.
 His approach fosters a child’s healthy growth and insightful thinking resting on a strong foundation of purposeful activity and careful emotional development.
 Our Waldorf curriculum is structured to address developmental learning milestones within two key developmental phases of childhood: from birth to approximately 6 or 7 years, and from 7 to 14 years.

 Rudolf Steiner meant to prepare students to face the world as it was to be throughout their life, not just as it was in any given moment.
 He felt, as our mission states, this is best achieved by educating children to think, feel, and act with depth, imagination, and purpose.
 To achieve this, our teachers mission is two-fold.
 It is not enough to simply teach any subject to proficiency, in each area the opportunity to engender a lifelong love of learning arises.
 A critical way in which this is done is to teach each subject dynamically using rich pictorial presentations.